SuleimanFarah/sunpy/Home:-Wiki-Maintenance.md

     * Individual student applications
   * 2014
     * Individual student applications
-  * 2015
-    * Individual student applications
-  * 2016
-    * Individual student applications
-  * 2017
-    * Individual student applications
-  * 2018
-    * Individual student applications
+  * repeat

 ## Sidebar

-The wiki sidebar is created via [this package.](https://github.com/adriantanasa/github-wiki-sidebar) Update it if you want more links but you have to add the files to the highest level of the repository.
+The wiki sidebar is created via [this package](https://github.com/adriantanasa/github-wiki-sidebar).
+Update it if you want more links but you have to add the files to the highest level of the repository.